toshiakit/Pollster/README.md

 Remove missing values
 ---------------------

-Real data is never perfect, so we need to Check for missing values and remove affected rows
+Real data is never perfect, so we need to Check for missing values and remove affected rows.

 <pre><code>% get the indices of zero values
 isMissing=table2array(estimates) == 0;